 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.

 If a child is eligible for free school meals (FSM) at any point over the past 6 years or has been looked after for one day or more (Child Looked After) the school receives an amount per head within their budget.
 This money is used to support the achievement of that child and ensure they are given the same opportunities as every other student at Robert Barclay Academy.
 A provision is also made for children who have a parent in the armed services.
-The allocation for Pupil Premium in 2017 - 18 is £1320 per child, for Looked After Children the allocation is £1900 and for children of Service Personnel the allocation is £300.
+The allocation for Pupil Premium is £1320 per child, for Looked After Children the allocation is £1900 and for children of Service Personnel the allocation is £300.